Coupling coefficient of resonators: Coupling coefficient in terms of the vector fields

 Formulae (19) and (22) are approximate.
-They match the exact formula (8) only in case of a week coupling.
+They match the exact formula (8) only in case of a weak coupling.
 Formulae (20) and (21) in contrast to formulas (12) and (13) are approximate too because they do not describe a frequency dispersion which may often manifest itself in a form of transmission zeros in frequency response of a multi-resonator bandpass filter.

-Using Lagrange’s equation of motion, it was demonstrated that the interaction between two split-ring resonators, which form a meta-dimer, depends on the difference between the two terms.
+Using Lagrange's equation of motion, it was demonstrated that the interaction between two split-ring resonators, which form a meta-dimer, depends on the difference between the two terms.
 In this case, the coupled energy was expressed in terms of the surface charge and current densities.